edunham/tf-lab-testing/README.md

 - **Verify your org is active**: Try logging into the Okta admin console manually

 **"Insufficient permissions" errors**
-- **Developer accounts have full admin**: This shouldn't happen with developer.okta.com accounts
+- **Integrator accounts have full admin**: This shouldn't happen with developer.okta.com accounts
 - **Check if you're using a work Okta account**: Work accounts may have restricted permissions
 - **Solution**: Use a developer.okta.com account for this lab